 However, car insurance companies have their own definitions.
 For example, you are eligible for State Farm classic car insurance if your vehicle is aged 10 to 24 and has “historical interest,” such as a hot rod or muscle car.

-Once a vehicle like this is 25 years old, it is an “antique” in State Farm’s eyes and is no longer eligible for classic car insurance.
+Once a vehicle like this is 25 years old, it is an “antique” in State Farm’s eyes and is no longer considered classic or eligible for classic car insurance.

-Geico classic car insurance is available on cars from 1995 or earlier that meet other criteria: A new exotic car; common antiques; a new replica car like a 1966 Batmobile; or a classic military vehicle, hearse or fire truck.
+Geico classic car insurance is available on cars that are at least 25 model years older and meet other criteria: a new exotic car; common antiques; used sports cars; a new replica car like a 1966 Batmobile; or a classic military vehicle, hearse or fire truck.

 The type of vehicle can also make a difference.
 For example, how old does a truck have to be a classic?
 The answer can be different than with a car.

-Hagerty Insurance offers collector and classic car insurance on the model year 1979 and older cars.
-But it offers collector truck and SUV insurance on vehicles the model year 1996 and older.
+Hagerty Insurance offers only collector car and classic car insurance on the model year 1979 and older cars.
+But it offers collector truck and SUV insurance on vehicles at least 15 years old.

 Do I need classic car insurance?

-Classic car insurance can be a good investment for owners of special vehicles.
+Classic car insurance can be a good investment for owners of special or vintage vehicles too.
 This coverage protects your classic cars in ways that a standard auto policy does not.

 For example, classic car insurance reimburses you for the car’s value.
 Unlike most vehicles, which depreciate as the years roll on, classic cars often increase in value.